Martha Ann Ricks

-Martha Ann Ricks (born Erskine, 1817–1901) was an Americo-Liberian woman who was among the early colonists there.
-Born into slavery in Tennessee, she was freed by her father George Erskine and emigrated at age 13 with him and her family to Liberia in 1830.
+Martha Ann Harris Ricks (born Erskine, c.
+1817–1901), also called Aunt Martha in her community, was an Americo-Liberian woman among the early colonists to the Colony of Liberia.
+Born into slavery in Tennessee, she was freed by her father, George Erskine and emigrated at age 13 with him and her family to Liberia in 1830.

 While chiefly working in agriculture there, Ricks also was known for her needlework and became an expert quilter.
-She became interested in Queen Victoria and worked for more than two decades on a quilt for her.
-In 1892 Ricks traveled with former First Lady Jane Roberts to England, where she received a Royal Audience with Queen Victoria and personally gave her the quilt.
+She became interested in Queen Victoria and worked for more than two decades on a quilt to deliver to her.
+In 1892 Ricks traveled with former First Lady Jane Roberts to England, where she received a royal audience with Queen Victoria and personally presented her the quilt.